Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 For example:

-Problem: Quality of product was not good.
+Issue: The quality of the product was not good.

 Question: Why?